College Grants for Adults

 As strange as it seems, given our current economy, this is a great time for government grants for college.
 The demands on our workforce have changed dramatically over the past 50 years.

 The government has an interest in educating its citizens to move from the job skills that gave them good employment at the beginning of their careers to the skills they will need to stay employed, now and in the future.
 The most popular grant available is the Federal Pell Grant.
-You are eligible for a Pell Grant if are a U.S. citizen, a college graduate and have yet to complete a bachelor’s degree.
+You are eligible for a Pell Grant if are a U.S. citizen, a college student and have yet to complete a bachelor’s degree.

 You must demonstrate financial need which you will do when filling out the FAFSA.
 Pell Grants are intended for those pursuing teacher certification or licensure.
 The U.S. Department of Education can provide a list of approved colleges, universities and programs where the grant can be used.